HL7/cql/input/pages/17-j-listoftables.md

 ### Author's Guide

-1. [Table 2-A](02-authorsguide.html#table-2-a) : Constructs that CQL libraries can contain
+1. [Table 2-A](02-authorsguide.html#table-2-a) : Declarations that CQL libraries can contain

 2. [Table 2-B](02-authorsguide.html#table-2-b) : Elements that define a parameter